Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 fossile fuels which contribute to said imbalance of the carbon cycle.

-This letter is to put you, COMPANY, your employees, and your shareholders on notice that you must now start winding down said activities.
+This letter is to put you, COMPANY, your employees, and your shareholders on formal notice that you must now start winding down said activities.

 Given the well-known urgency of the situation, said wind-down is